DOGE-Train: Discrete Optimization on GPU with End-to-end Training: Experiments

 \subsection{Results}

-Convergence plots of relative dual gaps change w.r.t.\ wall clock times are given in Figure~\ref{fig:convergence_plots}.
-Rest of the evaluation metrics are reported in Table~\ref{tab:combined-results}.
+For each dataset we evaluate our methods on corresponding testing split.
+Convergence plots of relative dual gaps change (averaged over all test instances) are given in Figure~\ref{fig:convergence_plots}.
+Other evaluation metrics are reported in Table~\ref{tab:combined-results}.
 For further details we refer to the Appendix.

 \paragraph{Discussion} As compared to the non-learned baseline \normalfont{\texttt{FastDOG}} we reach an order of magnitude more accurate relaxation solutions, almost closing the gap to optimum as computed by \normalfont{\texttt{Gurobi}}.
-We retain high speed afforded by exploiting GPU parallelism.
-Interestingly, we can often outperform \normalfont{\texttt{FastDOG}} also in the early stage where optimization is easy.
-Our LSTM version \normalfont{\texttt{DOGE-M}} has shown improved performance than the non-LSTM version.
-Especially it shows much improvement on the most difficult \textit{QAPLib} dataset.
+Even though given unlimited time \normalfont{\texttt{Gurobi}} attains the optimum, we reach reasonably close values that are considered correct for practical purposes.
+For example the graph matching benchmark~\cite{haller2022gm_benchmark} considers a relative gap less than $10^{-3}$ as optimal (we achieve $10^{-4}$).
+Moreover our learned solvers reach much better objective values as compared to specialized solvers.
+Using LSTM in \normalfont{\texttt{DOGE-M}} further improves the performance especially on the most difficult \textit{QAPLib} dataset.
 On \textit{QAPLib} \normalfont{\texttt{Gurobi}} does not converge on instances with more than 40 nodes within the time limit of one hour.
 We show convergence plots for smaller instances in the Appendix.
-The difference to \normalfont{\texttt{Gurobi}} is most pronounced w.r.t.\ anytime performance measured by $g_I$, since our solver reaches good solutions relatively early.
+The difference to \normalfont{\texttt{Gurobi}} is most pronounced w.r.t.\ anytime performance measured by $g_I$, as our solver reaches good solutions relatively early.

-\paragraph{Limitations} While our approach gives solutions of high accuracy for the presented datasets, we have also tried our approach on other datasets (small cell tracking instances, MRFs for protein folding~\cite{jaimovich2006towards} and shape matching~\cite{windheuser2011geometrically,windheuser2011large}) where we were not able to obtain significant improvements w.r.t.\ the non-learned baseline~\cite{abbas2021fastdog}.
-For small cell tracking instances \normalfont{\texttt{FastDOG}} already found the optimum in a moderate number of iterations, making it hard to beat.
-On shape matching and protein folding the parallelization of \normalfont{\texttt{FastDOG}} did not bring enough speed-ups due to few large subproblems resulting in sequential bottlenecks.
-This limited the number of training iterations we could perform within a reasonable time.

-We have set some hyperparameters in a dataset-dependent way.
-This was partly necessitated due to problem sizes e.g., training on long time horizons was not possible with very large instances.
-Moreover, these instances only permitted a limited number of parameters in our neural networks.